 A group of individuals and (or) agencies that affect or are affected by A–16 themes and associated datasets.
 This group is composed of Federal agency partners, including State, tribal, and local governments, the private and nonprofit sectors, academia, and the public at-large.

-Making the data produced known and retrievable to the user community through documentation and discovery mechanisms so the users can meet their business requirements (stage 4 of the geospatial data lifecycle).
+Making data produced known and retrievable to the community through documentation and discovery mechanisms so the users can meet their business requirements (stage 4 of the geospatial data lifecycle).

 The process by which all acquisition-related disciplines of an acquisition program are developed, coordinated, and integrated into a comprehensive plan for executing the program and meeting the stated requirements within the cost and schedule boundaries.